 You’ll also need to gain hands-on experience with speech patients through a clinical practicum.
 This usually takes place during the last year of the program.
 You’ll shadow a licensed SLP, learning all of the clinical and diagnostic procedures that are critical to the field.

-The exam is hosted through Praxis.
+This exam is hosted through Praxis.
 You may register online.

-The test is made up of 132 questions, is split into three sections, and is graded on a 100-200 scale.
+It includes 132 questions, is split into three sections, and is graded on a 100-200 scale.
 You’ll need a 162 to pass.

 - Factors that influence communication, feeding and swallowing